Doctoral Degree: Atmospheric and Oceanic Sciences Ph.D.

 Students are required to present a graded departmental seminar based on their original series as part of Atmospheric and Oceanic Sciences 270.
 The grade for this seminar is based on the seminar presentation and is given by the faculty as a whole.
 A grade of B or better is required for the doctoral degree.
 Prior to the quarter in which the seminar is presented for a letter grade, students in the doctoral program are required to enroll in Atmospheric and Oceanic Sciences 270 for S/U grading every quarter in which they are registered.
 Subsequent to receiving a B or better for their seminar presentation, doctoral students are encouraged but not required to continue to enroll in Atmospheric and Oceanic Science 270.

-All graduate students are required to take 5 of the following 6 courses (minimum of 20 units and GPA of 3.5 or higher):
+All graduate students are required to take the following 6 courses:

 - 200A Introduction to Atmospheric and Ocean Fluid

 - 200B Introduction to Dynamics of Earth Systems